 Original Video from Youtube

-The campaign video went viral after being copied by the Facebook page, which probably found it as an opportunity to gain more views and likes out of this professionally executed video despite the disclaimer which clearly states the cause behind the video.
+The campaign video went viral after being copied by the Facebook page, which probably found it an opportunity to gain more views and likes out of this professionally executed video despite the disclaimer that clearly states the video’s cause.
+Stolen Facebook Video Views

 How to protect your copyrights on social media?